-- revisions.
-Such revisions may be permitted after submission of proposals and prior to award for the purpose of obtaining best and final offers.
-In conducting discussions, there shall be no disclosure of any information derived from proposals submitted by competing Offerors.
-Public bodies may request best and final proposals from Offerors. - iii.
+- ii.
+The Public Body shall establish an evaluation committee to evaluate Offerors' proposals.
+The Public Body must follow the procurement process described in the Request for Proposals.
+Proposals shall be evaluated based solely on the factors, weighting, and process identified in the Request for Proposals and in any addenda published by the Public Body. - iii.
 The Public Body may initiate negotiations with the Offeror submitting the highest evaluated proposal.
 If the Public Body is unable to successfully negotiate and execute an Agreement with the Offeror submitting the highest evaluated proposal, negotiations with that Offeror may be suspended or terminated and the Public Body may proceed to negotiate with the next highest evaluated proposer.
 Public bodies may continue in accordance with this procedure until an Agreement is reached or the selection process is terminated. - iv.
 The Public Body shall notify all Offerors of the selection decision and make a selection summary of the final proposals available to all Offerors within two business days of such notification.
 If the Public Body receives a timely written protest, the Public Body may not execute an Agreement until two business days after the final protest decision is transmitted to the protestor.
 The protestor must submit its protest in accordance with the published protest procedures. - v.
 Upon completion of the Request for Proposals process, the Public Body shall make, or cause to be made, the honorarium payments specified in the Request for Qualifications and Request for Proposals to finalists who submit responsive proposals and who are not awarded a Contract. - (h) The public disclosure and inspection requirements set forth in RCW 39.10.470 shall apply to procurements under RCW 39.10.500 through .580, and statements of qualifications, proposals, and other documents and information submitted as part of the Request for Proposals or RFQ-RFP process shall be treated in the same manner as proposals by design build finalists pursuant to RCW 39.10.470(3).